Thank you for considering a gift to the Radcliffe Institute for Advanced Study.

 Every individual who makes a gift to the Radcliffe Institute automatically joins one of our donor groups.
 In this way, we recognize and show our deep appreciation for your gift.

-Contributions of $1,000 or more entitle donors to membership in the Radcliffe Institute Associates Program.
-Leadership gifts help advance the Radcliffe Institute’s mission to generate and share ideas in the arts, humanities, sciences, and social sciences and enable the dean to respond to unexpected opportunities that may arise.
-Associates receive special communications, invitations to exclusive events, and recognition in the Institute’s Campaign Report.
-Opportunities are available at several giving levels: $1,000, Radcliffe Associate; $2,500, Byerly Associate; $5,000, Fay Associate; $10,000, Greenleaf Associate; $25,000, Dean’s Associate.
+Contributions of $1,000 or more entitle donors to membership in the Associates program.
+Gifts at the Associates level help advance the Radcliffe Institute’s mission to generate and share ideas in the arts, humanities, sciences, and social sciences and enable the dean to respond to unexpected opportunities that may arise.
+Associates receive special communications and invitations.

 Ann Radcliffe Society